915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ## 3\.1\.
 Using Python as a Calculator

-Letâs try some simple Python commands.
+Let’s try some simple Python commands.
 Start the interpreter and wait for the primary prompt, `>>>`.
-(It shouldnât take long.)
+(It shouldn’t take long.)